midonet/midonet/docs/neutron_translation.md

  * Add a route to the CIDR of the subnet specified on the router, with the next hop port set to the created router port.

+ * If BGP speaker is configured on the router, BGP Network is created for the network attached.
+BGP speaker is configured on the router if there is a Quagga container associated with the router with the ID derived from this router ID.

 If the port is not on an uplink network:

  * With this router port, link the MidoNet router to the MidoNet network